joseporiolayats/ayats-dev/site/content/post/coding-best-practices-python-edition.md

   best practices are implemented and so the code will be of high quality.
 image: img/3296882916_a_python_snake_typing_code_in_front_of_a_laptop__concept_art__photorealistic__hq__4k.png
 ---
-1. Create a Code Repository and Implement Version Control
+1. Create a Code Repository and use Version Control
 2. Create Readable Documentation
 3. Follow Style Guidelines
 4. Correct Broken Code Immediately
 5. Use the PyPI Instead of Doing it Yourself
-6. The Zen of Python
-7. Use the Right Data Structures
+6. Use the Right Data Structures
-8. Write Readable Code
+7. Write Readable Code
-9. Use Virtual Environments
+8. Use Virtual Environments
-10. Write Object-Oriented Code
+9. Write Object-Oriented Code
-11. What Not to Do while Programming in Python
+10. What Not to Do while Programming in Python

-\

 ## 1. VCS - Version Control System